Photography and travel blog

 Ikia Kriton

+Have a glass of wine with a surreal Aegean Sea backdrop at Ikia Kriton.
 This historic stone house is perched on the cliffs above Santorini's caldera, a crater that was partially buried by the Aegean Sea following a volcanic eruption some 3,600 years ago.
-Views out onto this half-moon-shaped bay are widely sought after, and each year, hundreds of thousands of travellers flock here to see beautiful sunsets over whitewashed cottages, a sapphire blue sea, and maroon cliffs.
-The unobstructed view of the island from the expansive terrace of this property is a priceless asset and a lovely setting for an early morning coffee or a nightcap provided to you by welcome hosts Kriton and Eirini, a mother and son duo.
+Views out onto this half-moon-shaped bay are widely sought after, and each year, hundreds of thousands of travelers flock here to see beautiful sunsets over whitewashed cottages, a sapphire blue sea, and maroon cliffs.
+The unobstructed view of the island from the expansive terrace of this property is a priceless asset and a lovely setting for an early morning coffee or a nightcap provided to you by welcome hosts Kriton and Eirini, a mother-and-son duo.

 Ready to take your next great vacation? if yes then we got you covered.
 When travelling to a new place there are two experiences that come with going to a place for the first time.
 It can be an incredible or even life-changing experience, but preparing for your journey isn't always so fun but very necessary.